dpetrini/nova/README.md

 It is totally based in PyTorch, get some ideas from fast.ai courses and aim is to create code based in papers and new ideias and eventually be useful to others.

-Idea is to keep simple.
+Idea is to keep simple and provide a simple entrance to PyTorch to a beginner researcher.

-It is totally based in callbaks to insert new features like AUC accounting and plots for instance.
+It is totally based in callbaks to insert new features like AUC (Aread Under Curve) stats and plots.

-There is available an example of Base callback usage.
+There is available an example.
 More examples and features will be added soon.

 ## Clone the repository and setup
  ```